OctopusDeploy/blog/blog/2022-03/multi-environment-github-actions/index.md

 In your Octopus Deploy instance, create a project by going to **Project**, then **Add Project**.
 Add `aws-github` as the title and click **Save**.

-Set up a Development Environment by going to **Infrastructure**, then **Environments**, then **Add Environment**.
+Set up a development environment by going to **Infrastructure**, then **Environments**, then **Add Environment**.
 Give it a name and click **Save**.

-Repeat these steps for a test and production environment.
+Repeat these steps for test and production environments.

 You then need to set up the Amazon account to deploy to EKS.

 Go to **Infrastructure**, then **Accounts**, then **Add Account**, then **AWS Account**.
 Give it a name and fill out the **Access Key ID** and **Secret Access Key** from earlier.

 Set up your AWS Kubernetes cluster as a deployment target in Octopus Deploy by going to **Infrastructure**, then **Deployment Targets**, then **Add Deployment Target**, then **Kubernetes Cluster**, then **Add**.

 You can [follow the steps in our docs](https://octopus.com/docs/infrastructure/deployment-targets#adding-deployment-targets), which indicate the fields to add to set up the deployment target.
 In this section you  give the deployment target a target role.
 This will be referenced in the Octopus Deploy step later.

 ## Deploying to EKS step